-Head to the coast & Portland Bill.
+Head to the coast for the Easton connection & Portland Bill.
 Return along the Jurassic Coast & via Gold Hill in Shaftesbury. #wills_hills & views in good supply, 3 different railway paths included.

 WHERE:Felix Road Adventure Playground